-During the year, 51,402 diagnosis were made to patients visited OPDs in all health centres (refugees + Ismaila).
+During the year, 62,300 diagnosis were made to patients visited OPDs in all health centres (refugees + Ismaila) as compared with 51,402 during previous year.
 This does not include those reported to Ahmed Shah Abdali Hospital and other facilities.
-The patients in refugee camps had access to FHC and routine diagnostic facilities including health education services but those in Ismaila had access to doctor, nurses, pharmacy, laboratory diagnosis, and health education services, all during one visit.
+The patients in refugee camps had access to FHS and routine diagnostic facilities including health education services but those in Ismaila had access to doctor, nurses, pharmacy, laboratory diagnosis, and health education services, all during one visit.

-The number of total visits is based on the number of OPD days in respective health centre and its target population.
+The number of total visits is based on the number of target population.
 Among the attendants of the OPD, female patients outnumbered male patients.
 Following graph shows the proportion of attendants: